 In Primary, the French Stream offers two learning options.
 Students may choose classes in French with advanced English, where French is the main teaching language and English is taught as a second language.
-Students are taught in small groups according to level and have 3 to 5 English lessons per week depending on their class.
+Students are taught in small groups according to level and have three to five English lessons per week depending on their class.

-In the International Stream, students follow the English national curriculum, eventually leading to IGCSE in year 10 and 11, followed by the IB Diploma Programme in years 12 and 13 in Secondary school.
-International stream students at TKO will receive specialist teaching in French, Music, Mandarin and PE.
+In the International Stream, students follow the National Curriculum for England, eventually leading to IGCSE in Years 10 and 11, followed by the IB Diploma Programme in Years 12 and 13.
+International stream students at TKO will receive specialist teaching in French, Music, Mandarin, and PE.

 In 2019, FIS celebrated another excellent set of IB results, after achieving an average score of 38.3 (three points higher than last year) and three top scorers.
-Twins Layla and Esme S, alongside Cloe C all achieved full marks of 45 points; all three students have been at FIS for 12 or more years.
+Twins Layla and Esme S, alongside Cloe C, all achieved full marks of 45 points; all three students have been at FIS for twelve or more years.

 • Average score: 38.3